 Brand values are the things that your business holds closest to it’s heart.

-At Canny, we have three key brand values.
+At Canny, we have five key brand values.

-No design is shipped, if we don’t believe it’s outstanding.
+No design is shipped, if we don’t believe it’s awesome.
 A client will never lay eyes on something that we’re not 100% confident in.

-We do everything we can to let clients into our mindset.
+We do everything we can to let clients into our mindset and branding process.
 We show them figures, facts, breakdowns, project hours, anything they like.

-This helps with our third brand value, which is building partnerships with clients.
+This also helps us live our first brand value, which is building partnerships with clients.

 If our clients don’t see us as equal partners, or a trusted resource partner, then we’re handling that relationship wrong.